ics-jku/wal/README.md

 make install
 ```

-### Support for fst waveforms
+### Support for FST waveforms
-To add support for the fst filetype to WAL, install the `pylibfst` package.
+To add support for FST files, install the `pylibfst` package.
 ```
 pip install --user pylibfst
 ```